BLE-LTER/ble-handbook/handbook.md

 <a id="enter-metadata-into-metabase"></a>
 ### Enter metadata into metabase

-Once a metadata template is received from the data correspondent (can be PIs, can be Christina/Nathan, can be someone else) and is reasonably filled out, I start the process of transfering the information from the template Excel to metabase.
+Once a metadata template is received from the data correspondent (can be PIs, can be Core Program manager Nathan, can be someone else) and is reasonably filled out, I start the process of transferring the information from the template Excel to metabase.
 I used to edit the template itself, e.g. to fill in hidden attributes columns, but no longer do so as it was IMO unnecessary extra work.

 I populate metabase for a new dataset in this order:

 1. Tables that do not reference other tables via FKs
 - DataSet.
 Edit title and abstract as needed during.
 - DataSetMethod.
-Enter methods in docbook format, edit for tense and clarity.
+Enter methods in docbook format, edit for formatting, tense, and clarity.
 I do this manually; but one can use pandoc (command line tool, comes with RStudio) to do this.
 - DataSetTemporal

 Common pitfalls: